Shakil526563/AI-Powered-Voice-Sales-Agent/README.md

 - Type customer responses in the text input
 - Click **"Send Response"** for text-based interaction
 - Perfect for testing or when microphone isn't available

-## 🗣️ Example Voice Interactions

-**Customer can say:**
-- "Tell me about the AI bootcamp"
-- "What's the price?"
-- "How long is the course?"
-- "I'm interested but it's expensive"
-- "I don't have time for this"
-- "Not interested"
-- "What topics are covered?"

-**AI Agent responds intelligently with:**
-- Course details and benefits
-- Pricing and special offers
-- Objection handling
-- Lead qualification questions
-- Natural conversation flow

 ## 🔧 API Endpoints